MrHosse/GraphEmbeddingFramework/docker/README.md

 ./run.sh
 ```

-This command also mounts the `data/` directory from the source file system to the container's file system, enabling you to modify input graphs in the `data/input_data/` directory and configure settings for embeddings and `main.py` in the `data/config/` directory.
+This command also mounts the `data/` directory from the host file system to the container's file system, enabling you to modify input graphs in the `data/input_data/` directory and configure settings for embeddings and `main.py` in the `data/config/` directory.
 For more information on configuring embeddings, see [embedding/README.md](../embedding/README.md).

 Once the container has started, you can use the following command to enter the container's bash: